SystemSpace/Compendium/compendium.rst

 Technology
 ----------

+How would you compare LFE's technological development to Life's?
+  Far far far further (in most areas, but not all places).

 What kind of weapons are used in LFE?
   They often use metadevelopment to move earth, use magic or railgun-like guns.